Archimedes was, arguably, the world’s greatest scientist – certainly the greatest scientist of the classical age.

 Two thousand years after Archimedes’ time, during the Renaissance and 1600s, mathematicians looked again at his work.

-They knew Archimedes’ results were correct, but they couldn’t figure out how the great man had got them.
+They knew Archimedes’ results were correct, but they couldn’t figure out how the great man had found them.

 Archimedes was very frustrating, because he gave clues, but did not reveal his full methods.
-In truth, Archimedes enjoyed teasing other mathematicians, such as Eratosthenes.
+In truth, Archimedes enjoyed teasing other mathematicians.
 He would tell them the correct answer to problems, then see if they could solve the problems for themselves.

 A Real Life Indiana Jones Style Discovery

 The mystery of Archimedes’ mathematics wasn’t solved until 1906, when Professor Johan Heiberg discovered a book in the city of Constantinople, Turkey.
 (The city is now, of course, called Istanbul.)

 The book was a Christian prayer book written in the thirteenth century, when Constantinople was the last outpost of the Roman Empire.
 Within Constantinople’s walls were stored many of the great works of Ancient Greece.
 The book Heiberg found is now called the Archimedes Palimpsest.

-There were seven treatises from Archimedes in the book including The Method, which had been lost for many, many centuries.
+The book contained seven treatises from Archimedes including The Method, which had been lost for many centuries.

 Archimedes had written The Method to reveal how he did mathematics.
-He’d sent it to Eratosthenes to be lodged in the Library of Alexandria.
+He sent it to Eratosthenes to be lodged in the Library of Alexandria.
 Archimedes wrote:

 “I presume there will be some current as well as future generations who can use The Method to find theorems which we have not discovered.”